oplS17projects/Virtual-Piano/README.md

 ## Schedule

 ### First Milestone (Sun Apr 9)
-UI
   - We will have the UI set up and connect each key to their corresponding block.
   - We will store the needed frequencies in a list using map

 ### Second Milestone (Sun Apr 16)
-UI
   - Align the frequencies to the keys and make sure the application plays the right note for each key.
 Highlight the block when a key is being pressed.
   - Adjust the frequencies in the list when the user wants to change the scale by pressing certain buttons

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
-  Align key to new frequencies if users want to change frequencies.
+ - Align key to new frequencies if users want to change frequencies.

 ## Group Responsibilities